Rapphhy/SQL-Projects/README.md

-# SQL-Projects
+# Finance Data Analysis
-A collection of SQL projects showcasing advanced queries, data analysis, and real-world datasets. 🌟
+An analysis of financial datasets to uncover trends, patterns, and key performance insights🌟

 # Before you begin: